 Although, as previously noted, John was later very insistent about his dislike for the song, this guide vocal reveals that he was very much into the spirit of the recording and was wholehearted about his performance.
 The same can easily be said about his overdubbed vocals on the finished master tape.
 Obviously, his distaste for the song came later.

-Onto take five, overdubs began to be immediately recorded.
+Onto "take five," overdubs began to be immediately recorded.
 With the guide vocals still in place, Ringo laid down a tambourine part and George got busy putting down multiple lead guitar passages, including the solo.
 His other parts included the distinctive riff heard in the introduction as well as throughout the song, these all being double-tracked to make them sound full.
-He also overdubbed chord ‘slides’ that are accomplished by pulling the chord position on his left hand up into D major as heard repeatedly throughout the song.
-During strategic places, there are actually four George’s being heard at one time!
+He also overdubbed chord "slides" that are accomplished by pulling the chord position on his left hand up into D major as heard repeatedly throughout the song.
+During strategic places, there are actually four Georges being heard at the same time!

 At some point during this overdubbing process, John voiced a complaint.
 “You know, as soon as the backing came in the rhythm went all soft,” he informed the EMI staff.
 His concern was that the overdubs were going to be mixed louder than the original rhythm track.
 He continued, “By the time we put something else on there’ll be no ‘Jumbo’ Gibson at all,” referring to his acoustic guitar as played on the rhythm track.

 With that settled, John’s lead vocals, as well as Paul and George’s higher harmony vocals on the choruses, were added.
 The three of them then double-tracked their vocals but only during the choruses, strategically omitting the final “little girl” as heard at the end of each chorus.
 After this was done, the song was complete.